massanoori/THRotator/doc/en/index.rst

 - Use THRotator at your own risk.
 - Don't ask any question about THRotator to the game publishers.

-  - Before reporting an issue to the publisher, you must first check that the same issue happens even if THRotator is uninstalled.
+  - Before reporting an issue to the publisher, you must first verify that the issue is independent of THRotator.

 - THRotator forces a game to behave differently from the original design.
   So your replay data and scores acquired with THRotator might be rejected as genuine ones.